624: Samson vs. the Vampire Women

 It’s a sign that says “Wall Drug, 10,000 miles.”

 Wall Drug is a pharmacy/tourist trap in the tiny town of Wall, South Dakota.
 It employs some third of the town’s residents to tend to the free ice-water well, the bucking bronco, the fiberglass jackalope, the miniature Mount Rushmore, the animatronic bears, and, as an afterthought, the pharmacy.
-For years it blanketed the nation’s highways with signs advising motorists of how far they were from Wall Drug, although most of the signs outside South Dakota no longer exist.
-Visitors and fans of the store have been known to put up their own signs advertising the distance to Wall Drug throughout the world, including Antarctica, India, Kenya, and Afghanistan.
+For years it blanketed the nation’s highways with signs advising motorists how far they were from Wall Drug, although most of the signs outside South Dakota no longer exist.
+Visitors and fans of the store have been known to put up their own signs advertising the distance to Wall Drug throughout the world, including in Antarctica, India, Kenya, and Afghanistan.